 338' 4" x 50' 2" x 21' 7"

 AWM September 1942

 Built by Scotts Shipbuilding and Engineering Company Limited in Greenock, Scotland.
-Launched in 1930 as MV Anshun for The China Navigation Company to provide passenger and cargo service in China.
+Launched in 1930 as MV Anshun operated by the China Navigation Company to provide passenger and cargo service in China.

-During September 1944, Australian salvage divers successfully refloated the ship and towed it to Sydney Harbor for further repairs.
+During September 1944, Australian salvage divers successfully refloated the ship and towed 1,750 miles to Sydney Harbor for further repairs.
 Acquired by James Patrick & Company Pty Limited renamed MS Culcairn and repaired at Cockatoo Island Dockyard.